 Medical Waste and How to Manage It

-Waste generators are grouped into two categories: Small Quantity Generators (SQG) and Large Quantity Generators (LQG).
-Facilities are categorized based on the amount of medical waste produced monthly.
-LGC’s produce at least 200 pounds per month and consist of nursing homes, clinics, health departments and laboratories.
-Physicians, dentists and veterinarians in private practice are classified as SQG.
+Waste generators are grouped into two categories: Small Quantity Generators (SQG) and Large Quantity Generators (LQG), based on the amount of medical waste produced monthly.
+LQGs produce at least 200 pounds per month; they generally are nursing homes, clinics, health departments, or laboratories.
+Physicians, dentists and veterinarians in private practice are more often SQGs.